Nostalgia of Monte de Guirim

 What probably is not known is how some of those great monikers for a particular student were initiated, and to whom the original coinage would primarily be attributed to.
 Were they the creations of just one person?
 Or did a talented bunch of name-callers have a under-cover board meeting during the afternoon recess under the cool shade of the cashew trees down the hill before they set about inventing a descriptive alias for someone else?
 And then, did this secret, undercover moniker-naming group cast votes on the decided recipient of the nickname?
 I do not know.
 Although I knew the student who coined my own nickname, and who I clearly remember to this day, he is still the same – my good old buddy and still keeps in touch with me, though not by my nickname.
 Others, perhaps may be unaware of the master creators of the students’ aliases of the times gone by.

 If we ever attempted to compile a list of such names, my guess is that it would certainly run into quite a humongous collection to be treasured for posterity.
 The ‘Nickname Register” would surely bring back great memories of a bygone era.
 Some of the nicknames themselves were legends and so were the students with the sub-titles which stood the test of time.
 Of course, while “Archimedes”, and “Elvis” were named after great men, many were named after regional or global places or territories from which the boys hailed from.
 Others were aptly applied by what the particular student was good at, or may not have been adept at in other cases.
 Fruity names like “Water Melon”, and veggie names like “Bendo” still come to mind.
 “Mad Scientist”, “ Monkey-nut” and “Matari” were quite familiar alternative designations.
 The water melon guy was from the village of Parra - which is famous for water melons.
 'Matari' (meaning 'old woman' in the Konkani language, had acted as one in a school play), Mad Scientist was brilliant in Physics and Chemistry, and 'Bendo' (Okra) perhaps because it was his favourite vegetable.
-And the best one - simply called 'Varem' (Konkani: breeze/wind - just because he was a fast sprinter.
+Lobo was the 'Colo' (fox) or because the student happened to be from a village famous for foxes.
+And the best one - simply called 'Varem' (Konkani: breeze/wind) - just because he was a fast sprinter in sports.

 The monikers were ingenious creations of the students, by the students, for the students of this great institution.
-Nevertheless, they still were students by any other name.
+Nevertheless, they still were students by any other names.

 I am certain the tradition of nicknames is still carried on up to this day atop the arboreal surroundings of St. Anthony’s High School, Monte de Guirim.